gaslight/posts/posts/2013-09-04-does-coffeescript-have-a-future.md

 In the thread Yahuda Katz states that the differences in ES6 are large enough that they could warrant a completely new redesign of CoffeeScript.
 It's not a patch or upgrade level solution.
 All of a sudden writing CoffeeScript could become a very real liability.

 Regardless of the severity of the incompatibility, CoffeeScript is forever going to need constant love and support to keep pace with ongoing changes in JavaScript.
-Given that the JavaScript language is assimilating all of the features that CoffeeScript provides, how many people are going to be willing to continue that work?
+Given that the JavaScript language is assimilating most of the features that CoffeeScript provides, how many people are going to be willing to continue that work?

 ## We <3 CoffeeScript